Drivers at the age of 50 are likely enjoying some of the lowest car insurance rates in their lives.

 • 100/300/100 liability with a $500 comprehensive and collision deductible: $1,490

-What you pay will vary depending on many factors, ranging from the insurance company you choose, to where you live, coverage levels and the deductible you select.
+What you pay will vary depending on many factors, including the insurance company you choose, where you live, coverage levels and the deductible you select.

-See the table below to see how much car insurance costs for males vs. females at various coverage levels in each state.
+The table below shows the cost of car insurance for males vs. females at various coverage levels in each state.

 Average car insurance cost by coverage levels in each state for 50-year-old males and females